1. Regulatory Capital

 Revenues of the retail banking segment are primarily derived from interest and fees earned on retail loans, interest on deposits placed as collateral with the Bank.
 Expenses of this segment primarily comprise interest expense on borrowings, deposits, infrastructure and premises expenses for operating the branch network, personnel costs and other direct overheads.

-c) Corporate banking
+c) Wholesale/Corporate banking

 Wholesale banking includes all advances to borrowers, which are not included under Retail banking.
 Revenues of the wholesale banking segment consist of interest and fees on loans made to customers.